Alright y’all, am I the asshole?

 Okay let’s clear up one concept first.

 Reinforcement is not just food.
-Dog trainers talk alot about food when we teach skills like introducing a marker/clicker.
+Reinforcement is any consequence that increases, or strengthens, the behavior it follows.
+Dog trainers talk a lot about food when we teach skills like introducing a marker/clicker.
 It’s a fair assumption that most dogs will work for food.
 It’s also a fair assumption that most people will work for food**.

 But!
-Training with food sometimes is not Reinforcement.
+Training with food sometimes is not reinforcing.
 Why?
-Cause we don’t get to decide what is ‘reinforcing’ for the learner (dog/person/rat/etc).
-We’re going back track to my elementary school days for a minute and take advantage of the fact that I have a twin brother for our examples…
+Cause we don’t get to decide what is reinforcing for the learner (dog/person/rat/etc).
+We’re going to back track to my elementary school days for a minute and take advantage of the fact that I have a twin brother for our examples:

-• Getting home from school, I sat down with my mother and spilled the tea.
+- Getting home from school, I sat down with my mother and spilled the tea.
 She knew more about the dynamics of an elementary school playground than she could ever possibly care about.
 Getting home from school, my brother went straight to the bedroom and played with legos, or blocks, or video games.
-The purpose for us as kids was to decompress from learning and adrenaline and to get into the rhythm of being home.
+The purpose for us as kids was to decompress from learning and the adrenaline-fueled interactions with our peers, and to get into the rhythm of being home.
 But if you had forcibly switched either of our experiences post-school, there would have been tears and yelling and bad moods all around.
 Even if you filled either experience with unlimited cookies.
 So I’ll repeat:

-We don’t get to decide what is reinforcing the learner (dog/person/rat/etc).
-Whether that is a primary reinforcer like sleep or food, or functional reinforcers like access to the environment and sniffing, or secondary reinforcers like the clicker or the sound of a plastic bag crinkly.
+We don’t get to decide what is reinforcing to the learner (dog/person/rat/etc).
+Whether that is a primary reinforcer like sleep or food, or secondary reinforcers like access to the environment, access to sniffing spots, the clicker (or whatever marker you’re using), or the sound of a crinkly plastic bag.

-**We spend roughly 12.8% of our money on food in 2022, and that’s only beaten out by transportation to get our food and housing to store our food, we work for food too dude.
-Reference (might improve reference/resource
+**We spend roughly 12.8% of our money on food in 2022, and that’s only beaten out by transportation to get our food and housing to store our food.
+We work for food too, dude.

 Okay, but Specifically the Food Part?